MartinBanchero/MartinBanchero/README.md

 ## Martin Banchero
 Initially trained as a biologist, specialized in molecular biology.
-Recently finishing my master's in bioinformatics at the VU-UvA in Amsterdam.
-Looking forward to working in the field of Biomedical data sciences.
+Master in bioinformatics and Sytems Biology for the VU-UvA in Amsterdam.
+Recently I started a new position at the UMCG in Groningen as bioinformatician in charge of scRNA-seq data generated whithin the group of medical biology.

 #### Contact